Wolf in Lower Saxony: How to protect yourself during encounters!

 Be careful when meeting dogs

 There are additional recommendations for dog owners.
-It is advisable to take the dog on a leash in well -known wolf areas, especially during the mating season from January to March.
-Wolves could perceive a free -range dog as rivals, which can lead to dangerous encounters.
-At an unexpected encounter with a wolf you should call the dog back and relax together.
+It is advisable to keep the dog on a leash in known wolf areas, especially during the mating season from January to March.
+Wolves could perceive a free-roaming dog as a rival, which could lead to dangerous encounters.
+In the event of an unexpected encounter with a wolf, you should call the dog back and retreat quietly together.

 The return of wolves to German regions not only raises questions about their behavior, but also about the safety of people.
 While there have been very few attacks on people worldwide - only 14 in total in the last 18 years in Europe and North America - statistics show that no attacks have been recorded in Germany.
 However, ongoing monitoring of such animals is crucial.
 In Mecklenburg-Western Pomerania, for example, the Ministry of the Environment is responsible for wolf monitoring, which is supported by the forestry zoology department at the Technical University of Dresden.

-It is important to emphasize that a rapprochement with wolves should be enjoyed with caution.
-Touching or getting too close can not only be dangerous for humans, but also for the animal.
-Some wolves could be carriers of diseases and injured animals could defend themselves.
-In case of doubt, a responsible wolf consultant should always be contacted in order to avoid dangerous situations.
+It is important to emphasize that approaching wolves should be approached with caution.
+Touching or getting too close can be dangerous not only for humans, but also for animals.
+Some wolves could be carriers of disease, and injured animals could fight back.
+In order to avoid dangerous situations, a responsible wolf advisor should always be contacted in case of doubt.

 Dietary habits and human settlements also play a role in wolf behavior.
 They may become habituated to food sources found near humans.
 Feeding wolves is categorically rejected, as this accustoms the animal to human proximity and causes it to lose its natural shyness.
 Incidents in the Netherlands in 2024 show that fed wolves that have been habituated to humans can exhibit atypical behavior.